 I’d be saying the same thing then as now only I’d have been called a liberal like I’m now called a reactionary.
 Some churchy liturgical-movement stuff: in the Roman Rite how about more well-done High Masses with chant, some nice Protestant hymns vetted for orthodoxy at Low Mass and sometimes having dialogue Masses (including congregationally sung High Masses) and doing at least some of it in the vernacular?
 (In other words Fr Hallahan could have looked over the fence at what Fr Smith probably was doing with the Episcopalians: now that’s my kind of ecumenism.)

-From what I remember a quarter-century ago JPII’s charismatic and personalist approach’ as filtered down to the parishes was the worst of big, anonymous, cold institutionalism, one of the few things left over from the old ways along with some tolerated residual devotional stuff, combined with born-again GOPism (using pro-life activity as a substitute for RC identity and BTW useless for stopping abortion), jostling with the old labour Democrats turned mainline-wannabe granolas running the show in a lot of places (JPII promoted Mahony, remember?), and thin-gruel, low-church liturgy.
+From what I remember a quarter-century ago JPII’s charismatic and personalist approach’ as filtered down to the parishes was the worst of big, anonymous, cold institutionalism, one of the few things left over from the old ways along with some tolerated residual devotional stuff, combined with born-again GOPism (using pro-life activity as a substitute for Catholic identity and BTW useless for stopping abortion), jostling with the old labour Democrats turned mainline-wannabe granolas running the show in a lot of places (JPII promoted Mahony, remember?), and thin-gruel, low-church liturgy.
 Oh, and with the really enthused JPII fans imitating Pentecostal Protestantism and into chasing apparitions like that fraud in Bosnia.
-Go to the guitar Mass and receive Communion from the lay flunky (lots of local folk in charge trying to soft-sell women’s ordination... anyway now only a third of American RCs know what the Eucharist really is; way to go, renewal’), then go home and watch EWTN.
+Go to the guitar Mass and receive Communion from the lay flunky (lots of local folk in charge trying to soft-sell women’s ordination... anyway now only a third of American Catholics know what the Eucharist really is; way to go, renewal’), then go home and watch EWTN.
 As a friend called it, imagination church, a religion only a Scientologist could love’.
 (Eastern Catholic church as refuge: slightly better conservative Novus Ordo with a different, better rite but with the same underlying mindset.)